encapsulate-xyz/.github/profile/README.md

 ## 🚀 About Us

-At Encapsulate, we’re not just offering staking solutions; we’re redefining the industry standards.
+At Encapsulate, we’re not just offering staking solutions; we’re redefining industry standards.
 Our commitment to top-notch security, exceptional performance, and zero slashing risk sets us apart.
 Join us as we lead the way in optimizing blockchain assets.

 ## 💎 Why Encapsulate?